 After the Wizard

 Fundamentally this is the original Dorothyís odyssey as seen in a mirror.
 Here her friends have come after her on a dire odyssey to return their work to its familiar form rather than Dorothy seeking a return to familiar surroundings.
-The symmetry instilled by the premise is the foundation of the film simultaneously giving the audience the snug comfort of acquaintance while place some beloved characters in entirely different circumstances.
-Just as the original Dorothy had to navigate through a strange and often dangerous place to return home here the Tin Woodsman and Scarecrow discover our world to be just as wondrous and fraught with peril.
+The symmetry instilled by the premise is the foundation of the film simultaneously giving the audience the snug comfort of an acquaintance while placing some beloved characters in entirely different circumstances.
+Just as the original Dorothy had to navigate through a strange and often dangerous place to return home here, the Tin Woodsman and Scarecrow discover our world to be just as wondrous and fraught with peril.
 It is fascinating to watch as writer/director Hugh Gross cleverly twists this piece of our modern mythology to turn the tables on the audience.
 Our world is filtered through the duo from Oz with comical results such as when they cross paths with a group of elementary children from New Jersey.
-Their contextual experience lends itself to only one reasonable conclusion, they must be Munchkins.
+Their contextual experience lends itself to only one reasonable conclusion; they must be Munchkins.
 While they were versed in the daily working of Oz helping the naive Dorothy copes with her new environment now they are the innocents adrift in a place beyond their experience.